Purchasing a Personal Computer

 How will the computer be used?
 Do you plan to write papers for a class using word processing software, keep track of your finances or business on a spreadsheet, sending email, surfing the Web, or just playing games?
 Knowing how you'll use your computer will help you determine what type of minimum requirements the computer needs to have.

-The IT Service Desk staff provides computing needs analysis and pre-sales support to the faculty and staff at CCRI.
+The IT Help Desk staff provides computing needs analysis and pre-sales support to the faculty and staff at CCRI.
 They will assist in answering your questions and configuring your computer system to meet you requirements.
 For purchasing advice or more information, please contact us at x1112.